 Using traffic types

 When you create a feature flag, you must specify a traffic type.
 Use traffic types to identify the type of key you are using to split traffic.
 A traffic type is a particular identifier type for any hierarchy of your customer base.
-Traffic types in Split are customizable and can be any key you choose to send to Split, e.g., a user ID, account ID, device, persistent cookie, etc. The traffic type denotes the nature of the keys that is passed to getTreatment for that split.
+Traffic types in Split are customizable and can be any key you choose to send to Split, e.g., a user ID, account ID, device, persistent cookie, etc. The traffic type denotes the nature of the keys that is passed to getTreatment for that feature flag.

 You can customize traffic types in Split to your particular use cases.
 You must have a traffic type for each type of key you plan to pass to getTreatment.
 The most commonly used traffic types are: